-Fire officials: Tampa, Florida, mosque fire was arson
+Fire officials: Tampa, Florida, Mosque Fire Was Arson

-Hillsborough County Fire Rescue said in a news release the blaze occurred early Friday at the Islamic Society of New Tampa.
-Fire investigators responded at around 2 a.m. and after gathering evidence they determined the fire was intentionally set.
+Fire investigators responded at around 2 a.m.
+After gathering evidence, they determined the fire was intentionally set.
+No one was at the mosque when the fire started.

 Comments